Jordan Novet wonders why Google hasn’t updated storage limits for years.

 My mental model of the Web is as a permanent, long-lived store of humanity’s intellectual heritage.
 For this to be useful, it needs to be indexed, just like a library.
 Google apparently doesn’t share that view.

-The media perspective on burger emoji: An unexpected analysis The burger emoji: A first-hand analysis of the media coverage Media analyst Thomas Baekdal unexpectedly went viral last month when he tweeted about the inconsistencies between the burger emojis for Apple and Google.
+Media analyst Thomas Baekdal unexpectedly went viral last month when he tweeted about the inconsistencies between the burger emojis for Apple and Google.
 He has published two articles about it.
-The first examines why his tweet…
+The first examines why his tweet went viral.
+The second investigates how the media reacted.

-The web began dying in 2014, here's how - André Staltz Highly interesting article about how the dominance of Facebook, Google and Amazon is beginning to damage the web.
+Highly interesting article about how the dominance of Facebook, Google and Amazon is beginning to damage the web.
 Facebook and Google are silently conspiring to specialise in social and knowledge respectively, further increasing their dominance.
-Meanwhile, the weakening of net neutrality threatens to move…
+Meanwhile, the weakening of net neutrality threatens to move to goalposts even further in their favour.